 Lactose is a sugar found in milk and milk products.
 Our bodies produce an enzyme called lactase, which helps us to digest lactose properly.
 In some people, the body stops producing adequate amounts of lactase and they become unable to digest the sugar properly, causing gastric discomforts such as gas, bloating, cramps, diarrhea, and nausea.

 For some, ingesting small amounts of foods containing lactose may not cause any problems, or those who are lactose intolerant may find that they can eat yogurt and goat's milk.
 There are also lactase tablets which help in digesting lactose.
 But for people who cannot tolerate lactose, choosing lactose-free products is their best bet.

 Since lactose is found only in milk, only products that contain milk can be lactose-free.
 Therefore, dairy products containing milk are the only types of dairy that can be lactose-free.
 So that means cream, buttermilk, some cheeses, ice cream, sour cream, and even hot chocolate mixes are forbidden to those who are lactose intolerant.
 Luckily, there are lactose-free versions of many of these foods out there on the store shelves.
 Just look for the "lactose-free" on the label.

-Milk Allergy (A.K.A.
-Dairy Allergy)
+Milk Allergy (Dairy Allergy)

 Milk allergies are the most common food allergy in infants and young children.
 A person with a milk allergy is often allergic to one of two protein components of milk: casein and whey.
 The body's immune system overreacts to these specific proteins, causing mild symptoms such as hives, itching, and swelling, to more serious symptoms like wheezing, trouble breathing, and even loss of consciousness.
 Therefore, those with a milk allergy should not ingest any food that contains milk.